 There are several bodies of water in the world that are literally glowing, but it’s not from a nuclear fall-out or any man-made pollutants.
 That’s just the way they are.
 Kawha ljen Lake in Indonesia is a stunning electric blue.
 It sits atop a volcano whose sulphuric gasses are responsible for the incredible color.
 Lake Hillier in Australia is bright pink and looks like a big wad of gum when seen from the air.
 Nobody’s too sure where it gets its shocking hue, but it could be from a high concentration of pink brine prawn or simply the result of a large bloom of red-colored microorganism that live in its waters.
 Then there’s the Grand Prismatic Spring in Yellowstone National Park.
 It’s one of the most colorful bodies of water in the world, a veritable liquid rainbow caused by different pigments in the resident bacteria.

 If you’re going to Northern Ireland, be sure to take a stroll along the Giant’s causeway in County Antrim.
 The area is covered with about 40,000 basalt columns, stuck together like puzzle pieces and left behind by an ancient volcanic eruption.
 It’s now a UNESCO World Heritage Site and one of the country’s most popular tourist destinations.
 The other explanation for these otherworldly columns is that they were created by legendary hero Finn McCool in his attempt to save Ireland from a Scottish giant.
 Also makes them worth checking out.

 5. Christmas Island Crabs

-The world is full of natural wonders and there’s no time like the present to get out there and discover your own favorite natural phenomenon, wherever your journey may lead.
+The world is full of natural wonders, and there’s no time like the present to get out there and discover your own favourite natural phenomenon, wherever your journey may lead.